AdiSantosh/Portfolio-Optimization-Variance-Reduction-MonteCarlo-/README.md

 ## Project Highlights

-- **Variance Reduction Techniques**: Implementations of antithetic variates and moment matching to improve simulation efficiency.
+- **Variance Reduction Techniques**: Implementations of antithetic variates, moment matching, and control variates to improve simulation efficiency.
 - **Mean-Variance Portfolio Optimization**: Calculation of optimal portfolios on the efficient frontier.
 - **Error Metrics**: Evaluation of the effectiveness of variance reduction techniques.

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a pull request or open an issue to discuss potential improvements or bugs.
+Not the most optimal methods used, contributions are welcome!
+Please feel free to submit a pull request or open an issue to discuss potential improvements.

 ## License